 She has competed successfully in kata, kumite, and kobudo

 Sempai Matt Biesanz tested for his karate and kobudo shodan in 2017.

 He competed in football, wreseling, and baseball for Winona

 Senior High school, and played amateur baseball for the Winona

 Lejetz and Winona Chiefs.
-He coordinates the Goodview Youth baseball
+He coordinated the Goodview Youth baseball

 Hannah Judisch Mesiar